kjac/FormEditor/Tutorials/Poll.md

 # Creating a poll with Form Editor
 In this tutorial you'll use Form Editor to add polls to the Fanoe starter kit.
+You'll also learn how to handle multiple forms on the same page.

 ![Poll](img/Poll/poll.png)